alemart/surgescript/docs/engine/vector2.md

 *Returns*

-Returns the unit right vector.
+Returns the (1,0) vector.
+In Open Surge, the x-axis grows to the right.

 #### Vector2.down